Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 Centurion Minion huffs with a professional grunt.
 If there’s others there it would be wrong not to rescue them.

 He goes to the next door, where a screaming Navigator Minion is swimming frantically for the door from a black ocean.
 Centurion Minion offers him his hand and easily draws him up onto the floor.
-The second he’s pulled out of the illusion, it shrouds and twists into a meaningless watercolor of illusory magic, right before disappearing altogether.
+The second he’s pulled out of the illusion, it shrouds and twists into a meaningless watercolor of illusory magic, right before disappearing altogether to reveal another nice guest room.

 “Th-” Navigator Minion takes a deep, gasping breath.
 “Thank you,” he says, pushing his face into the tall Centurion Minion’s chest.